 No: Stand-up comedy, UCLA Dance Major Showcase

-Play critiques should be 1-2 pages and address the following information:
+Play critiques should be 1-2 pages, with ticket stub attached as proof of attendance, and address the following information:

 - Main characters and the actors who play them

 - What the theme/message/main idea of the show is.